pyblosxom/pyblosxom/docs/deploy_cgi.rst

     % ./pyblosxom.cgi test

-If that doesn't work, double-check to make sure you've completed the above steps, then check the trouble-shooting section, then ask for help on IRC or the users mailing list.
+If that doesn't work, double-check to make sure you've completed the above steps, then check the trouble-shooting section below, then ask for help on IRC or the users mailing list.
 More details in :ref:`project-details-and-contact`.